Chase-Brownstein/finalproject/README.md

 We intend to supplement these new age data specific to Opisthocomidae with additional novel calibrations of other Neornithine clades.
 In the past half-decade, several important fossils have been reported and reinterpreted as some of the oldest representatives early-diverging neornithine clades.
 For example, the recovery of the mostly complete skull and partial skeleton of *Asteriornis* from the Maastrichtian of Belgium provides a hard minimum age for the divergence of the Galloanseres, the most basal neognath clade, within the Late Cretaceous (Field et al. 2020).
 Reevaluation of an extensive collection of avian postcrania from the late Maastrichtian New Egypt and Hornerstown Formations of New Jersey (Brownstein et al. in review) further supports the hypothesis that Galloanserans were diversifying before the Cretaceous-Paleogene extinction.
 Reinterpretation of Paleogene fossils has confirmed that many extant neoavian clades, including  mousebirds (Ksepka et al. 2017), gruiforms (cranes and relatives; Musser et al. 2019), turacos (Field and Hsiang.
 2018),  penguins (Slack et al. 2006; Mayr et al. 2017), strisoreans (Nesbitt et al. 2011; Ksepka et al. 2013; Chen et al. 2019), and cariamiforms (Mayr 2016), diverged early.
 Precise dates for individual sites and fossils will be taken from these studies and the literature if available.
 If not, calibrations will use the currently standard dates for the smallest interval on the geological time scale within which the fossils can be placed (i.e., if the fossil does not have precise dates but is from the Oligocene, we will use GTS dates for that epoch).
 Previously used fossil calibrations for the three selected phylogenies will be systematically assessed.
 If studies published more recently than the foundational phylogenies include older calibration dates for specific clades, fossil calibration data will be replaced with the newer calibrations.
 Our goal is to integrate these new data into the calibration of well-supported molecular trees and more confidently estimate the divergences times in and around Opisthocomidae.

 We will time-calibrate the following gene trees selected based on their similarity to topologies produced in the previously-noted studies: for Prum et al. (2015), the tree produced from the concatenated, Bayesian analysis; for Jarvis et al. (2014), the tree produced from the total-evidence nucleotide alignment partitioned by sequence type that had been analyzed with maximum likelihood under a GTR+GAMMA model.
 We will force BEAST to estimate edge lengths only by prohibiting the program from exploring topology space and apply the birth–death speciation model with default priors following Prum et al. (2015), Field et al. (2020), and others.
 Molecular evolutionary rates are highly variable across different bird lineages.
-The Random Local Clock (RLC) allows for rate heterogeneity among branches that is intermediate between the relaxed clock used by Prum et al. (2015) and the Strict Clock model, where every branch on the tree evolves at the same rate.
-The RLC is therefore an excellent compromise model for working with the highly heterogenous rates among birds and with sequences selected for their clock-like nature (Drummond and Rambaut 2006; Drummond et al. 2006).
+The Relaxed Clock allows for rate heterogeneity among branches and is therefore an excellent  model for working with the highly heterogenous rates among birds (Prum et al. 2015).
 Non-avian outgroups (e.g., Crocodylia in Prum et al. 2015) will be pruned following previous studies to remove high rate heterogeneity that might unreasonably affect age estimation.

 ![Figure 1.
 Full calibrated tree from Bayesian analysis of 259 nuclear loci in Prum et al. 2015](https://github.com/Chase-Brownstein/finalproject/blob/master/ExaBayes_ConsensusExtendedMajorityRuleNewick_259locus.tre.png)